-I am mostly a positive, happy, optimistic person.
-However, I live in pain every second of the day.
+Hi, and welcome.
+Me, I am mostly a positive, happy, optimistic person.
+However, I live with pain and brain injury symptoms every second of the day.
 I go to sleep with it and I wake up to it, I’m still happy to be alive every day.
 I push through it to accomplish all I do, but it’s exhausting to do so and I end up accomplishing considerably less than my potential on any given day.
 It tries to interfere in everything do.
 It’s a struggle that’s been going on for a quarter of a century, as of this writing.
 People can still say “You look fine.” and never know.

 Though it’s been almost 25 years as of early 2019, the first 12 years (and 7 weeks) were much more extremely painful.
 I didn’t sleep without medication and I didn’t have medication for the first 3 years and some months.
 That first period caused a complete collapse of the life I’d built to that point.
 It forcefully generated severe decline in my life.

-In 2006, a simple, little-known naturopathic procedure relieved the worst of it by removing the single most debilitation symptom.
-Other severe pain symptoms remain, but it’s a survivable level.
+In 2006, a simple, little-known naturopathic procedure relieved the worst of it by removing the single most debilitating symptom.
+Other severe pain symptoms remain**, but it’s a survivable level, I guess.
 After that treatment, a recovery of sorts began and still continues.
 Since I still have a great deal of constant, chronic pain, having a normal life has been a constant struggle.
 However, I have experienced quite a physical recovery after that 2006 and 2007 relief from NeuroCranial Restructuring.
 I had to recover socially after that, I had gotten, psychologically, to a point where I wouldn’t go places alone.
 My social and psychological recovery has been powered by a love for playing music.
 Each of these facts has a long story behind it, thus this blog.

 Welcome to a formative blog.
 I began “Brains and Music” many years ago, but it sat dormant for a long time.
 I want to offer to the ether, my story of a recovery from a brain injury/chronic pain disabled guy into a professional, or at least semi-professional brain-injured musician.
 I want to add hard-earned knowledge from the perspective of one who’s had to endure a constant, intense and invisible struggle, a wrestling match with no break or recess all along.
 I want to find more answers to things I’m still unraveling about the experience.